A blue shield with a black eye mask over it.

 When it comes to payment fraud, VPN scams can take many forms.
 Sometimes, you may be offered one price and then have to pay another, much-inflated one.
 Other times, a VPN provider may change the subscription price without notifying you.

-At the most extreme end, you’ll pay for a VPN service and receive nothing.
+In the most extreme scenario, you’ll pay for a VPN service and receive nothing.
 Since someone pulling that audacious plan is probably prepared to cover their tracks, you may even be unable to request a refund.
-Though most often, the plan is to make you pay and then let you forget that it happened at all.
-Reputable VPN providers don’t stoop to such tricks.
+Most often, though, the plan is to make you pay and then let you forget that it happened at all.
+Trustworthy VPN providers don’t use such tactics.

 1. Not working like a VPN